Frequently Asked Questions about GSPIA Admissions

 Q: Does the University of Pittsburgh offer FLAS Fellowships?

 A: Yes!
 US citizens/permanent residents planning to study a foreign language at GSPIA may be eligible for a Foreign Language Area Studies (FLAS) Fellowship, which covers full tuition and provides a living stipend.
 The FLAS is a highly competitive award funded by the US Department of Education, available only at select universities nationwide.
-The University of Pittsburgh’s Center for Russian & East European Studies, Center for Latin American Studies, and Global Studies Program are able to award FLAS Fellowships because they have been designated National Resource Centers by the US Government.
-GSPIA’s internal FLAS application deadline is January 15; any student or prospective student interested in applying for a FLAS should contact GSPIA at 412-648-7640 or firstname.lastname@example.org.
+Several of the University’s area studies programs offer the FLAS because they have been designated as National Resource Centers by the US Government.
+GSPIA’s internal FLAS application deadline is January 15; any student or prospective student interested in applying for a FLAS should contact GSPIA at 412-648-7640 or email@example.com